-This unusual soup, a Bergeron invention, was perhaps inspired by the soup called boula boula, a purée of pea soup and turtle soup that was popularized by Jacqueline Kennedy in the early 1960s.
-Trader Vic's uses jarred Pacific coast oysters for this dish.
+This unusual soup, a Trader Vic invention, was perhaps inspired by the soup called boula boula, a puree of pea soup and turtle soup.

 - 1 (10-oz.) package partially thawed frozen spinach

 - 1 small clove garlic, peeled and chopped

 - Freshly ground white pepper